Skip to content

 Start with SharePoint Intranet Redesign Services when your current intranet feels cluttered, stale, difficult to navigate, or disconnected from daily work.

-The planned SharePoint Intranet Redesign Readiness Worksheet will help teams assess hub architecture, navigation, page ownership, content quality, search, governance, adoption, and relaunch readiness.
+The SharePoint Intranet Redesign Readiness Worksheet helps teams assess hub architecture, navigation, page ownership, content quality, search, governance, adoption, and relaunch readiness.

 A redesign that only changes colors is not a redesign.
 It is decoration.